 Step 1: Develop a Detailed Schedule

 Create a phased timeline that coordinates with resident move-outs, weather windows, and HOA deadlines.
 Use project management software like Procore or Buildertrend to track progress and communicate updates.
+Build buffer days for weather contingencies—coastal fog can delay drying times.
+For example, in Half Moon Bay, we always add two days per phase.

 Step 2: Implement Resident Communication Plan

 Send advance notices 2 weeks before work begins, then reminders 48 hours prior.
 Include details about access, parking, and expected noise levels.
 Provide a dedicated point of contact for questions.
+Use multiple channels: email, flyers, and building signage.
+In our projects, this reduces complaints by over 50%.

 Step 3: Conduct Surface Preparation